caxanga334/NavBot/docs/navmesh/NAVMESH_EDITING_TIPS.md

 * MY: Blocked for your current team.
 * Team Number: Blocked for the given team number.

+# Overriding an Entity Walkable Status

+Some entities are considered walkable by the nav mesh, so they don't collide with raycast traces done by the nav mesh.
+For example, doors are considered walkable.
+Most of the time this is fine however sometimes this becomes a problem when nav areas are generated on places that are solid for players.
+Another case is on some maps there are temporary bridges that are non-solid for the nav mesh and manually creating the areas on these bridges is hard.
+NavBot offers some control over which entities are solid for nav mesh generation and editing:

+* `sm_nav_solid_props`: This ConVar makes props (both physics and dynamic) solid.
+(Note: This ConVar exists on Valve's implementation, NavBot fixed it not doing anything).
+* `sm_nav_solid_func_brush`: NavBot exclusive convar to force func_brush entities to be always solid.
+* `sm_nav_trace_make_entity_solid <optional: ent index>`: Console command to add the entity you're looking at to the list of forced solid entities.
+You can also pass an entity index as the first parameter.

+**Important Notes**:
+Use `sm_nav_trace_clear_solid_entity_list` to clear the forced solid entity list.
+This list is also automatically cleared when a new round starts.
+**func_brush** entities must be in their solid state otherwise the engine sees it as non-solid and traces won't collide with them.
+You can use the `ent_fire` command to change their solid state.
+`sm_nav_solid_props` includes prop_physics entities, you may want to generate the initial mesh with it turned off and enable when needed.

 <!-- LINKS -->
 [Nav Mesh Volumes]: NAVMESH_VOLUMES.md